thjhweb/ship-wreck2/content/photogrammetrys/abercastle-field-school-photogrammetry.md

   - template: photogrammetry-page-items
     photogrammetry_item_title: Twin Bollards with other wreckage
     photogrammetry_description: >
-      Originally it was thought that there were three bollards together but it does not appear anywhere on the plans.
-Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second \\* Started taking pictures at 16.08 with 406 photographs in 7 minutes \\* Saved as RAW total 19 GB - as JPG total 4.95 GB \\* Converted to TIFFS and white balanced in Photoshop \\* In Agisoft - aligned 356 cameras in 1 chunk with 452,000 points \\* Originally tried to mesh with 41million faces but ran out of memory (32GB). dropped the quality to 13.6million faces - Took around 22 hours in total
+      Originally it was thought that there were three bollards together but this does not appear anywhere on the plans.
+Fuji X-T2 12mm lens ISO 640 f/2.8 1/250th of a second,  Started taking pictures at 16.08 with 406 photographs in 7 minutes.
+Saved as RAW total 19 GB - as JPG total 4.95 GB.
+Converted to TIFFS and white balanced in Photoshop.
+In Agisoft - aligned 313 cameras in 5 chunk with 193,000 points.  - Took around 8 hours in total
     photo_for_model: /images/mighty-whale.jpg
     photogrammetry_model: ''
   - template: photogrammetry-page-items